AdedamolaXL/Quantum_Superposition_Experiment/README.md

       (5,6) = 21

 *Calculating probabilities*
 Calculate the observed frequencies for each measurement outcome.
-Compare these frequencies with the assigned probabilities to assess how well they align wil help us judge the possibilites of the coexistence of multiple states with different probabilities.
+Comparing these frequencies with the assigned probabilities to assess how well they align will help us judge the possibilities of the coexistence of multiple states with different probabilities.

-We can calculate the probability for single face spin direction in three ways:
+We can calculate the probability for single-face spin direction in three ways:

 Actual probability for a single-face spin direction with the presence of double face combination when the total number of rolls is 360:
 Using the formula P(i) = (Count(i) + Count(i,j) + Count(i,k) + Count(i,l) + Count(i,m)) / Total Rolls